sr39/gizmo-debug/scripts/gizmo_documentation.md

 <a name="snaps-reading"></a>
 ## Reading Snapshots (Examples)

+First note that there are many, many public codes and libraries (for python, IDL, C, and other languages) which can read and interact with GIZMO snapshots (or GADGET snapshots, which follow the same format).
+This includes for example [YT](http://yt-project.org/), [PynBody](https://ascl.net/1305.002), [PyGadgetReader](https://ascl.net/1411.001), [SPHGR](https://ascl.net/1502.012), [PyGad](https://ascl.net/code/v/1569), and more general tools like [MESHOID](https://github.com/omgspace/meshoid), [vaex](http://vaex.astro.rug.nl/), [Glue](http://glueviz.org/en/stable/), [TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/).
+Even more examples are given in the "Additional Resources" section below.
+But it is important to understand directly what is in your snapshots, in case these codes are not appropriate for your analysis (or you are running simulations with different physics).

 In the source code, the folder "scripts" contains two routines to read output snapshots: "readsnap.pro" and "readsnap.py".
 The former is for IDL, the latter for python, but they function similarly.
 These can be used as a guide to illustrate how to read the snapshots.
 Note that these routines are specific to snapshots from simulations run including certain specific physics, and may have to be modified for the specific physics and conditions under which you run your simulation.